 - St. Patrick was kidnapped at the age of 16 and brought to Ireland.

-, just imagine how desolate and lonely it must have been for him.
+- His captors forced him to tend sheep in the mountainous Irish countryside.
+As you take an Ireland tour, just imagine how desolate and lonely it must have been for him.
 Remember, he was only 16 years old and used to a life of British wealth.
 (Cue violin.)

 - After reuniting with his family, St. Patrick decides to dedicate himself to Christianity.
 He became a priest, a vigorous 16 years of study.